 Your customer in the federal market is either the government itself or a prime contractor.
 You will sell as a prime contractor, as a commercial supplier or as a subcontractor and on occasion you may have the need to establish a joint venture with another firm.

 A. Small Business Certifications

-Your small business designation in the Central Contractor Registration (CCR) Data Base places you in the small business set-aside market for 23% of the total goods and services the federal government buys.
-Within small business, there are additional self-certifications and an SBA certification to which you can apply if you qualify.
-The self-certifications are as follows:
+Your small business designation at your SAM registration places you in the small business set-aside market for 23% of the total goods and services the federal government buys.
+Within small business, there are additional self-certifications and SBA certifications to which you can apply if you qualify.small business designations

 The SBA certifies Small, Disadvantaged Businesses under their "8(a) Program".
 The application for this certification is available at the SBA Web Site for businesses who qualify by virtue of minority ownership and minority involvement in running the business operations.
 The SBA reviews, approves and grants 8(a) Certifications to small minority-owned businesses.
 Please see the following link:

 Federal agencies and prime contractors are required to set goals and contract to achieve annual objectives for each of the above certifications within the overall 23% small business contracting mandate required by statute.
 Procurements are regularly "set-aside" for these designations to achieve government and prime contractor annual objectives.
 Procurements are also set-aside for small business in general, which includes companies who may not qualify for the additional small business certifications discussed above.

 B. Capability Statement

 With your small business SAM registration and additional certifications, you are ready to develop your capability statement.
 This document will be a promotional brochure which on paper and through the electronic media advertises who you are, what your do and why the government or prime contractors should buy from you.
 Major elements of your capability statement in addition to your small business designation and certifications are as follows:

 (2) Supplies and services description couched utilizing your marketing ideas and strategy.